Emmerson-Miranda/docs/security/securing_web_apps_checklist.md

 - OOM - Out Of Memory
 - EDA - Event Driven Architectures
 - PO  - Product Owner
+- CWE - Common Weakness Enumeration, is a community-developed list of software and hardware weakness types.

 ## Error Handling and Logging